rid137/ecommerce-backend/README.md

 # 🛍️ E-Commerce Backend API

 A robust and scalable e-commerce backend built with **Node.js**, **Express**, and **TypeScript**, designed to handle core business logic, secure authentication, and seamless transactions.
-This project follows best practices in API design, security, and error handling, and is ready for production deployment.
+This project follows best practices in API design, security, and error handling.

 ---